vildealm/Project-3/README.md

 - npm start
 - ** new terminal
 - npm start in main folder

+If by any chance something is not working, running these installs in the root folder separately solved the problems for us:
 - npm install react-modal@3.11.2
 - npm install apollo-boost react-apollo graphql